 "The surge succeeded in those aspects where the Americans had full control, the military aspects," said Marina Ottoway, director of the Middle East Program at the Carnegie Endowment for International Peace.
 "There was no willingness to compromise.
 There still is no willingness to compromise."

-With the Stars and Stripes lowered and the last of the troops on their way out, America's role in the Iraq war is over.
+By New Year's Day 2012, America's role in the Iraq war will be over.
 For Iraqis, however, the war and the struggle to build a functioning democratic state continue.
 Bombs still explode, gunmen attack police checkpoints.
 Iraq's government, though far more representative than Saddam's regime, still falls short of an ideal.

 Tensions between Sunnis and Shiites, Arabs and Kurds remain unresolved.
 It's an open question who will ultimately govern in Iraq and whether Iran will in time come to dominate its weakened neighbor.